voody2506/UniLeo/README.md

 ## Convert your GameObjects to Entity

 If you read the [Leo's documentation](https://github.com/Leopotam/ecs), you know that for successful work with Leo ECS, you should to create Startup ECS Monobehavior.
-To Automatically convert GameObjects to Entity add `WorldInitSystem` as the first system
+To Automatically convert GameObjects to Entity add `ConvertScene()` method.

 ```
  void Start()
  {
      _world = new  EcsWorld ();
      _systems = new  EcsSystems (_world)
+       .ConvertScene(); // <- Need to add this method
-       .Add (new  WorldInitSystem())
+       .Add (new  PlayerControlSystem())
      	// Other ECS Systems
      _systems.Init ();
  }